jonhrib/jonhrib/README.md

 Hello! 🙃

 👨‍💻 My name is João Vitor Souza and my nickname is jonhrib!

-🔍 I'm a researcher in the field of Ux
+🔍 I'm a researcher in the field of Ux.

-🏠 I carry out different projects at college
+🏠 I carry out different projects at college.

 <div align="center">
   <a href="https://github.com/ThiaagoMP">